Leaders Larne beat Newry to go eight points clear

 Larne dominated in the early stages of the second period and doubled their lead four minutes after the restart when Cosgrove met Shea Gordon's corner with a neat volley at the near post.

-Newry came close to pulling a goal back on 58 minutes when Donal Rocks' free-kick wasn't cleared and the ball fell to Daniel Hughes, whose fierce left-footed shot came back off the crossbar.
+Newry almost pulled a goal back on 58 minutes when Donal Rocks' free-kick wasn't cleared and the ball fell to Daniel Hughes, whose fierce left-footed shot came back off the crossbar.

 Cosgrove almost grabbed a second when his downward header from a Mark Randall corner was superbly saved by the impressive Maguire.